kaygundraka/Dokevi-Network/README.md

 ![platform](https://img.shields.io/badge/platform-windows-brightgreen.svg)

 The Dokevi-Network includes many utils like network(client/server/packet), structure, os(thread/exception/log), interface.
 The Dokevi-Network based on windows-platform.
-Because this project uses powerful-network function likes iocp.
+Because this project uses powerful-network function like iocp.
 This library provides multi-thread iocp based tcp server and independence tcp-client.
 And then, it helps you to use some utils as structures and interfaces easier.

 This project include spdlog library.
 (MIT License Open Source Library)
 > https://github.com/gabime/spdlog